bp-studio/box-pleating-studio/README.md

 Start from the upperleft, each button in the toolbar is explained as follows.

 - File menu: Create new project, download or share projects, etc.
-- Setting menu: Display options and app preferences.
+- Setting menu: Display options and app preferences (including language setting).
-- Project menu: Switch among different projects.
+- Project menu: Manage all opened projects.
 - Help menu: About the app, and how to support it.
 - Tree structure: Edit the tree structure of your project.
 - Layout: Edit the Flap and Gadget layout of your project.